AlizerUncaged/The-Obsession-Letter/Client/Armitage/README.md

 - Transmissions (such as keylogs and screenshots) are stacked whenever the unfortunate person has no internet connection and sends them on the opportune moment
 > Stealthy
 - Can copy a target process' manifest (editable, by default a random process from System32) basically copies its process name, file version, **icon** and filename
-- Randomly turns into another process from System32 every startup
+- Randomly turns into another process from System32
 - Compiles code snippets at runtime - useful to not get detected by the AV

 and many more, I'll be revising the letter and adding all the features I can think of (and is possible).
-If you feel like contributing, please do.
+If you feel like contributing, please do 💓